SCOPE OF THIS CHAPTER

 - To assist applicants to determine the type of resource they can offer to the children needing foster placements;

 - To assist birth children in understanding the needs of Looked after children and how fostering can affect their lives and what they would need to do if they required support.

-Those facilitating the course will provide written feedback on issues relating to the applicants for the assessment social worker which must be used in his or her assessment.
+Those facilitating the course will provide written feedback on issues relating to the applicants for the assessment social worker which must be used in their assessment.
 Any issues of concern should be referred to the Fostering Recruitment Team Manager.